xnuinside/simple-ddl-parser/README.md

 ### TODO in next Releases (if you don't see feature that you need - open the issue)

 1. Support CREATE INDEX statements
-2. Support ARRAYs
-3. Provide API to get result as Python Object
+2. Provide API to get result as Python Object

 ### Historical context